 Incubators can hold up to thousands of eggs that are hatched in a controlled environment.
 When they hatch, chicks, baby turkeys and ducklings can be heard calling for their mothers, but to no avail.

 All of these babies rely on their mothers for protection and guidance.
 At this age, they just want to follow and be near their mother, who is supposed to take care of everything else.
 When we force baby birds to grow up without a mother figure, it causes them a lot of stress and anxiety.

 7. Slamming the heads of piglets against concrete

-PACing (also known as thumping) is a term which means “Pounding Against Concrete”.
+PACing (also known as thumping) is a term that means “Pounding Against Concrete”.
 This is a method used by the meat industry to kill unwanted piglets.